NDAB16011U Logic in Computer Science (LICS)

-Same format as for the ordinary exam.
-Qualification requires 10 points or more from homework solutions, including previous solutions already turned in prior to the ordinary exam.
-These must be handed in no later than 2 weeks before the re-exam.
+Qualification for the re-exam requires 10 points or more from assignments, including previous solutions already handed in prior to the ordinary exam.
+These must be handed in no later than 3 weeks before the re-exam week.

-If less than 10 students are signed up for the re-exam, the re-exam will be an oral exam (30 minutes including grading) after preparation (60 minutes) with written aids only (no electronic aids).
+If less than 10 students register for the re-exam, the re-exam will be a 30 minutes oral exam (including grading) after preparation (60 minutes) with written aids only (no electronic aids).

 Criteria for exam assesment